 - acid blockers: for acid reflux and GERD

-Washing your hands often, and avoiding individuals who are ill, will help you to avoid many of the germs which cause colds, flus, and other illnesses that have coughing and vomiting as symptoms.
+Washing your hands often and avoiding individuals who are sick can help you avoid many germs (disease-causing agents) that cause the common cold, flu, and other illnesses that have coughing and vomiting as symptoms.

 Because there are many different ailments that may lead to a cough, there are many different ways to treat it.
 Some people prefer home remedies instead of an over-the-counter (OTC) treatment.